-Collagen is a complex protein which is made up of long fibers.
-The amino acids that make collagen include Glycine, Proline, Hydroxyproline and Arginine.
-Collagen forms a fibrous network of cells in the middle layer of the skin -Dermis.
-New cells grow on this network and as the collagen production declines the skin loses its structure and starts to sag.
-Collagen is naturally found mostly in animal proteins; however plant foods contain a number of important nutrients that help collagen production in our body.
+Collagen is a complex protein composed of long fibres, including amino acids like glycine, proline, hydroxyproline, and arginine.
+These fibres form a network in the dermis, the middle layer of the skin, supporting the growth of new cells.
+As collagen production decreases, the skin loses its structure and begins to sag.
+While collagen is mainly found in animal proteins, plant-based foods offer vital nutrients that support collagen production in our bodies.

-AMINO ACIDS: There are 20 amino acids that make up all the proteins in our body.
-Of these 9 are termed essential as they are not produced in our body and need to be consumed through our food.
-Amino acids are important to produce collagen and are abundantly found in protein-rich foods like meats, poultry, legumes like peanuts and Tofu, cottage cheese, soy proteins, organ meats, Fish, and dairy.
+Our body requires 20 amino acids to build proteins, and 9 of them are considered essential as they must be obtained through our diet.
+Amino acids are crucial for collagen production and are abundant in protein-rich foods such as meats, poultry, legumes like peanuts and tofu, cottage cheese, soy proteins, organ meats, fish, and dairy.

-MANGANESE: It helps in collagen production by activating enzymes that boost the production of amino acid - Proline present in collagen.
-Needed in small amounts, Manganese is found in foods like, whole grains, nuts, legumes, brown rice, leafy vegetables and spices.
+Manganese activates enzymes that enhance the production of the amino acid proline, a crucial component of collagen.
+This trace mineral can be found in whole grains, nuts, legumes, brown rice, leafy vegetables, and various spices.

-COPPER: It works by activating enzymes that are needed for collagen production; these enzymes also help connect collagen fibers with other fibers, creating a wire frame that supports tissues.
-Whole grains, beans, nuts, shellfish, organ meats, green leafy vegetables and dried prunes are all good sources of copper.
+Copper plays a vital role in activating enzymes necessary for collagen production.
+These enzymes help connect collagen fibres, creating a framework that supports tissues.
+Foods rich in copper include whole grains, beans, nuts, shellfish, organ meats, green leafy vegetables, and dried prunes.